kw-ch/kw-ch.github.io/_posts/2022-12-29-emg-cookbook.md

 For non-medical purposes, EMG signals are generally measured through **surface EMG**, a technique that involves contact between conductive electrodes and the surface of the skin at the targetted muscle.
 For brevity, further mentions of EMG here refers to surface EMG.

-# EMG Design Overview
+# EMG Signal Acquisition Overview
-Generally, an EMG device consists of several stages:
+Generally, an EMG device used for signal acquisition consists of several stages:
 1. Acquisition
 2. Amplification
 3. Filtering
-4. Analysis/Interpretation

 ## 1. Acquisition
 Electrodes used to measure EMG signals generally fall into one of two categories: gel electrodes and dry electrodes.